Papillon (book): Synopsis

 Papillon returned to the regular prisoner population on Royal Island after being "cured" of his mental illness.
 He asked to be transferred to Devil's Island, the smallest and considered the most "inescapable" island in the Îles de Salut group.
 Papillon studied the waters and discovered possibilities at a rocky inlet surrounded by a high cliff.
 He noticed that every seventh wave was large enough to carry a floating object far enough out into the sea that it would drift toward the mainland.
 He experimented by throwing sacks of coconuts into the inlet.

 He found another prisoner to accompany him, a pirate named Sylvain.
-He had sailed in southeast Asia, where he was known to raid ships, killing everyone aboard for their money and goods.
+He had sailed in Southeast Asia, where he was known to raid ships, killing everyone aboard for their money and goods.
 The two men jumped into the inlet, using sacks of coconuts for flotation.
 The seventh wave carried them out into the ocean.
 After days of drifting under the relentless sun, surviving on coconut pulp, they made landfall at the mainland.
 Sylvain sank in quicksand after having abandoned his coconut sack.

 On the mainland, Papillon encountered Cuic Cuic, who had built a hut on an "island".
 The hut was set on solid ground surrounded by quicksand; Cuic Cuic depended on a pig to find the safe route over the quicksand.
 The men and the pig made their way to Georgetown, British Guiana, by boat.
 Papillon decided to continue to the northwest in the company of five other escapees.
 Reaching Venezuela, the men were captured and imprisoned at mobile detention camps in the vicinity of El Dorado, a small mining town near the Gran Sabana region.
 Surviving harsh conditions there, and finding diamonds, Papillon was eventually released.
 He gained Venezuelan citizenship and celebrity status a few years later.

 The impact of Papillon

 The book was an immediate sensation and bestseller, achieving widespread fame and critical acclaim.
-Upon publication it spent 21 weeks as number 1 bestseller in France, with more than 1.5 million copies sold in France alone.
-239 editions of the book have since been published worldwide, in 21 different languages.
+Upon publication it spent 21 weeks as number 1 bestseller in France, with more than 1.5 million copies sold in France alone; 239 editions of the book have since been published worldwide, in 21 different languages.

 The book was first published in France by Robert Laffont in 1969, and first published in Great Britain by Rupert Hart-Davis in 1970, with an English translation by Patrick O'Brian.
 The book was adapted for a Hollywood film of the same name in 1973, starring Steve McQueen and Dustin Hoffman, as well as another in 2017, starring Charlie Hunnam and Rami Malek.
 Charrière also published a sequel to Papillon, called Banco, in 1973.

+Papillon inspired adventurer Yossi Ghinsberg to travel to Venezuela in the hopes of meeting Charrière and re-enacting his journey.
+This resulted in Ghinsberg's near death in a disastrous expedition into the jungle.
+Ghinsberg's story was portrayed in the 2017 film Jungle.

 Papillon has been described as "The greatest adventure story of all time" (Auguste Le Breton) and "A modern classic of courage and excitement" (Janet Flanner, The New Yorker).